shoyer/stephanhoyer.com/_posts/2015-03-22-numba-vs-cython-how-to-choose.md

 [numbagg](https://github.com/shoyer/numbagg).

-The main issue is that it can be difficult to install Numba unless you use [Conda](http://conda.pydata.org/) (and I recommend you should).
+The main issue is that it can be difficult to install Numba unless you use [Conda](http://conda.io/), which is great tool, but not one everyone wants to use.
 In contrast, distributing a package with Cython based C-extensions is almost miraculous easy.
 Cython is also a more stable and mature platform, whereas the features and performance of Numba are still evolving.

 If you don't need to distribute your code beyond your computer or your team (especially if you use Conda), then Numba can be a great choice.
 Otherwise, you